-The Safety and Efficacy of Intravenous Enoxaparin in Elective Percutaneous Coronary Intervention Randomized Evaluation (STEEPLE) trial has demonstrated lower bleeding with intravenous enoxaparin (0.5 mg/kg; P = 0.01; 0.75 mg/kg; P = 0.05) and 57% less major bleeding with both doses (P < 0.01 for both), when compared with UFH with similar efficacy.786 Yet a significant benefit with respect to the primary endpoint was found only in the low-dose arm, which was stopped prematurely because of a non-significant trend towards excess mortality not related to ischaemic events and not confirmed at one year of follow-up.787 A recent meta-analysis confirmed the favourable safety profile.788
+The Safety and Efficacy of Intravenous Enoxaparin in Elective Percutaneous Coronary Intervention Randomized Evaluation (STEEPLE) trial has demonstrated lower bleeding with intravenous enoxaparin (0.5 mg/kg; P=0.01; 0.75 mg/kg; P=0.05) and 57% less major bleeding with both doses (P<0.01 for both), when compared with UFH with similar efficacy.
+The a significant benefit with respect to the primary endpoint was found only in the low-dose arm, which was stopped prematurely because of a non-significant trend towards excess mortality not related to ischaemic events and not confirmed at one year of follow-up.
+The arcent meta-analysis confirmed the favourable safety profile.